CoryMcCartan/science/README.md

 This is a Quarto template that assists you in creating a manuscript for *Science* Journals.
 See [the *Science* website](https://www.science.org/content/page/preparing-manuscripts-using-latex) for more information on LaTeX submissions.

+For final submission, you will need to make some manual edits to the TeX source, to inline the `.bbl` and and figure references.

 ## Creating a New Article